cnerg/cnerg.github.com/community/people/pphw/index.md

 program](https://engsci.utoronto.ca/) at the [University of Toronto](https://www.utoronto.ca) in 1992.
-After receiving his Bachelor of Applied Science in Engineering Science, he began his graduate schooling in nuclear engineering at the University of Wisconsin-Madison.
+After receiving his Bachelor of Applied Science in Engineering Science, he began his graduate schooling in nuclear engineering at the UW--Madison.
 After three years, he moved to Karlsruhe, Germany, where he studied in the Institute for Neutron Physics and Reactor Engineering (of the [Karlsruhe Institute of Technology](https://www.kit.edu)), earning his Dr.-Ing. degree in Mechanical